The complete guide: short-term rentals and Mais Habitação in Portugal – 2024 update

-This also means that “Mais Habitação” includes specific measures for the short-term rental (alojamento local) sector, including new rules for AL (alojamento local) licenses, such as their issuance, transfer, and maintenance, as well as new taxes applied to income generated from this rental activity.
+This also means that the “More Housing” package included specific measures for the local accommodation sector, such as new rules for AL licenses (focusing on their issuance, transfer, and maintenance) and new taxes applied to the income from this activity (revoked in August 2024).

 What exactly does “Mais Habitação” say about short-term rentals in Portugal?
 How will the new changes affect your rental income?